 Child Studies (M.Ed.)

-Join a small cohort of students and learn to connect scholarship and practice through the M.Ed. in Child Studies Program
+Join a small cohort of students and learn to connect scholarship and practice through the M.Ed. in Child Studies program.

 Young child students smiling

-Program Overview
+Child Studies Program Overview

 Through the program, you'll select a primary focus between one of two tracks:

-• Clinical and Developmental Research Track - designed for students whose academic and professional goals include preparation for further graduate study, such as doctoral studies in clinical, developmental, or educational psychology, or positions in research, this program option is designed to strengthen students' backgrounds for success in these settings.
+• Clinical and Developmental Research Track: designed for students whose academic and professional goals include preparation for further graduate study, such as doctoral studies in clinical, developmental, or educational psychology, or positions in adolescent research, this program option is designed to strengthen students' backgrounds for success in these settings.
 Students are matched with a faculty mentor and provided opportunities to participate on a research team in an area of substantive interest.
 Research methods and statistics coursework and completion of an independent research project appropriate for submission for publication are further requirements; areas of concentration allow focus in clinical and developmental psychology and other related fields of interest.

 • Ph.D.
 Candidate, Clinical Psychology, University of California, Los Angeles, California